shakesco/shakesco-automation/system.md

 #### Period
 Period should be given in seconds.
 If you want to do monthly, set period as `2592000`.
 (Assuming you want 30 day period)

 >⚠️Please enter period in seconds.
+Also don't enter a period less that 4 days/345600 sec because calls are made after 4 days.
+Eg: Putting 2days/172800 sec, you are telling the system to pull after two days and two days after that, but the system will only pull once.
+If you require 1 or 2 day intervals [reach out](https://shakesco.netlify.app/contact "Shakeco")!

 #### Amount
 Amount should be given in units.
 So if you want 20 usd, enter `20`.
 Make sure to use `parseUnits` as directed in the docs.